Getting Started in CASA

 Python indices are 0-based.
 The first element in the list antlist is antlist.
 CASA also uses 0-based indexing.
 Field or antenna IDs, for example, start at 0.
 The first field in a measurement set has FIELD_ID==0.

 Python uses indentation to determine the level of nesting in loops.
 Be careful when cutting and pasting, you may get an error (or an erroneous result).

 System shell access

 You can access most system commands (ls, rm, mv, pwd, less) directly from the CASA command line; no need for a bang (!).
 However, for some, like cp, you will need to use a !:

 The cd command must not use the !.

 Note: to access a Unix environment variable from CASA, you will need to use $$ instead of $.

 You may wish to run scripts which contain series of commands for data calibration, etc. To execute the script contained in the text file 'myscript.py', type

 The step-by-step tutorials on this Wiki will walk you through reducing data.
+Keep in mind that the official CASA Documentation is provided in CASA Docs.
 Also check out the CASA Hints, Tips, and Tricks page---it might contain the answer to your question!
-Also, if you have a specific concern, try doing a search for it on this Wiki with the search option to the left.
-Finally, the CASA cookbook remains the most complete reference.

 If you still have questions or think you might have found a bug, feel free to contact us at the NRAO helpdesk.
-The helpdesk can be accessed through my.nrao.edu, but you'll need to be registered with an NRAO account first.
+The helpdesk can be accessed through my.nrao.edu (you will need to be registered with an NRAO account first).